 Before your procedure:

 - Ask a family member or friend to drive you home after your myringotomy.
 Do not drive yourself home.

-- Your caregiver may test your hearing.
-Ask your caregiver about this test, and other tests that you may need.
+- Your healthcare provider may test your hearing.
+Ask your healthcare provider about this test, and other tests that you may need.
 Write down the date, time, and location for each test.

-- Your caregiver may give you antibiotic medicine before your procedure.
+- Your healthcare provider may give you antibiotic medicine before your procedure.
 This medicine helps fight infection and may decrease your ear pain.

 - Write down the correct date, time, and location of your procedure.

 The night before your procedure: